TokenLogic-com-au/automation/web3-functions/deposit-into-aave/README.md

 1. **Initialization**: The Web3Function is triggered and fetches secrets (private key, RPC URLs, Safe address).
 2. **Multi-Chain Support**: It loops through all supported chains defined in AAVE_ADDRESSES.
 3. **Reserve Evaluation**: For each chain, it retrieves reserves and prices via Aave’s Data Provider and Price Oracle.
-4. **Threshold Check**: If any token's reserve value exceeds $1000, the bot encodes a depositV3 transaction.
+4. **Threshold Check**: If any token's reserve value exceeds $1000, the bot prepares a `depositV3` transaction.
-5. **Role-Based Execution**: The EOA executes a call directly to the RolesModifier, leveraging its assigned permissions.
+5. **V2 to V3 Migration**: For assets still held in Aave V2 with a V3 counterpart, the script checks if they surpass the migration threshold.
+If so, it prepares a `migrateV2toV3` transaction.
+6. **Role-Based Execution**: All encoded transactions (`depositV3` and `migrateV2toV3`) are executed via the RolesModifier contract, leveraging the EOA’s assigned permissions to perform batched, permissioned calls.

 ## Testing